 Departments

-El Centro is a historic place for Latinx students and activists.
+El Centro is a historic place for Latinx students, activists, and scholars.
 In fact, El Centro saw the Chicano movement ignite here at UCSB.
-El Centro is a warm and welcoming environment that celebrates culture, diversity and community.
-El Centro is also a hub for student organizations to meet such as SJP, La Familia, El Congresso, La Escualita and more.
+El Centro is a warm and welcoming environment that celebrates culture, diversity, and the UCSB community.
+El Centro is also a hub for student organizations to meet such as SJP, La Familia, El Congresso, La Escuelita and more.

 Location: BLDG 405